Termination of employment

 - “some other substantial reason” of a kind such as to justify the dismissal (e.g. a business reorganisation)

-If one of these reasons is established, the ET goes on to determine whether the dismissal was fair or unfair, the key question being whether or not the employer acted reasonably in dismissing the employee for the reason in question.
-The outcome largely depends on whether the employer followed the procedure appropriate for the type of reason for dismissal.
+If one of these reasons is established, the ET goes on to determine whether the dismissal was fair or unfair.
+The key question is whether or not the employer acted reasonably in dismissing the employee for the reason in question.

 Certain categories of dismissal are automatically unfair, for example: